annaturupi/Assignments-2018/Lab06.md

 To sum up: AWS Lambda runs your code while Elastic Beanstalk runs your applications.

-#### Questions
+If you check the code for the controller "chart", you will see that it accepts the same parameters that search admitted.
+Therefore you can have different plots based on the parameters: *http://127.0.0.1:8000/chart?preview=Yes&domain=upc.edu*

-Do you think that the file  *domain_freq.json* written as static content is the best way to distribute it?
-Why?
-What will you change in the above example?
-How will the changes look like?
+**Q61a: Having  *domain_freq.json* written as static content is not the best way to distribute it because different clients can invoke different parameters simultaneously?
+Can you use S3 to solve the problem?
+Write the changes in the code and explain your solution?**

+**Q61b: Once you have your solution implemented publish the changes to EB and try the new functionality in the cloud.
+Did you need to change anything, apart from the code, to make the web app work?**

 Write your answers in the `README.md` file for this session.

 <a name="Tasks62"/>